Skip to content

 Usage Guide

-agentsview serves a full-featured web application for browsing, searching, and analyzing your AI agent sessions.
+AgentsView serves a full-featured web application for browsing, searching, and analyzing your AI agent sessions.
 This page walks through every part of the interface.

 Dashboard

-When you open agentsview with no session selected, you see the analytics dashboard.
+When you open AgentsView with no session selected, you see the analytics dashboard.
 It provides a high-level overview of your agent activity across all projects.

 Analytics dashboard